-In addition to academics, the staff at Kohler School strives to assist students in their social and personal development.
+In addition to academics, the staff at Westside Elementary School strives to assist students in their social and personal development.
 Staff members are trained to recognize at-risk behavior in all students.
-The school values the importance of on-site counseling and has procedures in place to ensure that students receive the services they need.

-The table lists the support service personnel available at Kohler School.
+The school has procedures in place to ensure that students receive the services they need.
+The table lists the support services personnel available at Westside Elementary School.